ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_extensibility.md

 * Request payloads can also be extended but the resulting end point should still execute successfully if the extension field is not present (by implication, extension fields in request payloads MUST be optional).
 * New query parameters MAY be added along the same lines as a new field in a request payload (i.e. prefixed, non-mandatory and no side effects if not present).
 * New headers MAY be added along the same lines as a new field in a request payload with the exception that the new header should be prefixed `x-<PID>-`.
-* New fields MUST comply with the overall naming conventions and data type standards used.
+* New fields MUST comply with the naming conventions and data type standards used.

+###Additional Query Parameters

+When adding support for a new query parameter to an existing end point that a data consumer is expected to supply the new parameter should be prefixed by the string `<PID>-` to avoid potential collision with extension by another data provider.

 ###Extension Versioning